johnmurage/johnmurage.github.io/_posts/2025-12-26-Introduction-to-Data-Science-and-Artificial-Intellegence.md

 Let dive into the making of each point.

 ## Define and distinguish between Data Science, Machine Learning, Deep Learning, and Artificial Intelligence

+Artificial Intelligence is making machines intelligent by mimicing human intelligence Machines learning is machine learnin from data
+Deep Learning is using deep neural networks
+Data Science is Extracting insights from data

 1. Artificial Intelligence (AI)
 Definition
 Artificial Intelligence is the broad field focused on creating systems that can perform tasks that normally require human intelligence.